CPA Review Courses

 That being said, a few of these companies definitely provide a better overall course than the others.
 To jump straight to my recommendations, please check out my comparison chart of the Top 5 CPA Review Courses!

-- Bite-Sized Topics: Each section is broken down into small 30-45 minute sections which makes the CPA exam seem a lot less overwhelming.
+Bite-Sized Topics: Each section is broken down into small 30-45 minute sections which makes the CPA exam seem much less overwhelming.
 This is also great for anyone who has a full-time job or children and doesn’t have large chunks of time to study with.